Ádám Nagy

-Ádám Nagy (/hu/; born 17 June 1995) is a Hungarian professional footballer who plays as a midfielder for Italian club Spezia and the Hungary national team.
+Ádám Nagy (/hu/; born 17 June 1995) is a Hungarian professional footballer who plays as a midfielder for Nemzeti Bajnokság I club Ferencváros and the Hungary national team.

 He began his career at Ferencváros, making his professional debut for the reserves in August 2013 and for the first team in May 2015.
 Nagy won eight caps and scored one goal for Hungary at youth level.
 He made his full international debut against Northern Ireland on 7 September 2015 coming on as a substitute, and has represented the nation at the 2016, 2020 and 2024 UEFA European Championships.

 Club career

 Early years

 Nagy was born in Budapest, Hungary.
 After starting his career at Goldball '94 FC, he played for Tabáni Spartacus SKE and Szent István SE.
 In 2008, he had a brief spell at the futsal club Aramis Sport Egyesület.

 At the age of 16, he went to La Manga Club to join the football academy created by English football development academy VisionPro Sports Institute.
 In January 2012, the academy moved to Portugal forming the VSI Rio Maior Football Club, and established themselves in the lower levels of the Santarém Football Association Juniors Championship.
 The project was led by former Premier League players such as Ian Wright and Mark Hughes.
 The academy was coached by English coach Paul Simpson and the team was composed of young players, between the ages of 16 and 19, from Portugal, Hungary, Angola, Wales, England, Congo and Spain.
 The project ended in March 2013, due to mis-management of funds by the VSI Chairman and directors.